|Trudeau's SevenUp Bar: "Seven Delicious Varieties in One Bar"|

 "I would save my little change and would even look for pennies so I could get one every week." - Marie

-In 1951, Pearson Candy, a Minneapolis-based company founded in 1909 by P. Edward Pearson, purchased the Trudeau Candy Company of Saint Paul, known for the famed Seven-Up Bar.
+In 1951, Pearson Candy, a Minneapolis-based company founded by P. Edward Pearson in 1909, purchased the Trudeau Candy Company of Saint Paul, known for its famed Seven-Up Bar.
 This acquisition also brought the Mint Pattie to the Pearson line.

 In spite of the Seven-Up bar's popularity, production eventually ceased:

 "The [Seven Up] bar came out in the 1930s, before the 7-Up Bottling Company began production of its soft drink - so the Trudeau Candy Company owned the trademark rights to the name.
 Eventually the 7-Up Bottling Company bought the bar and retired it, so they had exclusive use of the name no matter how it was spelled - Seven Up or 7-Up."

 I Can Remember When